 Located along the poetic Tien River, Dong Thap is a land with the most obvious characteristics of river culture.
 The province is famous for its vast lotus fields, peaceful countryside scenery, and attractive eco-tourism areas; it is still considered a miniature West with charming scenery.
 It is so fantastic that you can visit any season all year round, but for gourmets who wish to enjoy as many local delicacies as possible, the floating season from the 8th to the 11th lunar month is the best time.
 Furthermore, coming to Dong Thap, visitors will experience many interesting activities such as:

 • Cai Be floating market is one of the largest wholesale markets in the Southwest region, along with Cai Rang floating market.
-Cai Be floating market still retains the typical cultural activities of the Mekong Delta.
+Cai Be floating market still retains the Mekong Delta’s typical cultural activities.
 You will see boats full of fruits and specialties of the West, such as pineapple, mango, dragon fruit, lentil, durian, mangosteen, green-skinned pomelo, star apple, mandarin… Cai Be floating is bustling in the early morning and gradually disperses by noon, but it remains active throughout the day.

 • Thoi Son islet, also known as Unicorn, is considered the first choice for those who love the cool village space and unique experiences of river life.
 Coming to Thoi Son islet, you will experience the typical form of tourism of the river region, which is rowing boats along winding canals between two rows of dense nipa palm trees.